Perfect Picture Book Friday – Butterflies On The First Day Of School

 So what do you think?
 Would You Read It?
 YES, MAYBE or NO?

 If your answer is YES, please feel free to tell us what you particularly liked and why the pitch piqued your interest.
-If your answer is MAYBE or NO, please feel free to tell us what you think could be better in the spirit of helping Mary improve her pitch.
+If your answer is MAYBE or NO, please feel free to tell us what you think could be better in the spirit of helping Andrew improve his pitch.
 Helpful examples of possible alternate wordings are welcome.
 (However I must ask that comments be constructive and respectful.
 I reserve the right not to publish comments that are mean because that is not what this is about.)

 Have a wonderful Wednesday everyone!!! 🙂

-Tuesday Debut – Presenting Cathy Ballou Mealey!
+Tuesday Debut – Presenting Eleanor Ann Peterson!

 SUSANNA: Did you go through many revisions?